 Bold, earthy, and unmistakable.
-Sumatra's volcanic highlands and unique wet-hulled processing create coffees with a depth and body found nowhere else in the world.
+Sumatra's volcanic highlands and unique wet-hulled processing create coffees with a depth and body found nowhere else in the world — a cup that is as distinctive as it is satisfying.

 Country